-My research on energy policy links my research on work to my long-standing interests in climate change and environmental sustainability, which began with my time as a research associate at the Natural Resources Defense Council.
+My research on energy policy builds on my long-standing interests in climate change, which began with my time as a research associate at the Natural Resources Defense Council.
 I am supported in my current work on truck efficiency by the Kleinman Center for Energy Policy at the University of Pennsylvania.
-There I am working to understand ways to improve the fuel efficiency of trucks, particularly through improving overall operations efficiency and the adoption of new technology.
-I am currently exploring how my proposal for Urban Truck Ports dovetails with the potential of self-driving trucks.
+There I work to understand ways to improve the fuel efficiency of trucks, particularly through improving overall operations efficiency and the adoption of new technology.

 Urban Truck Ports

 My primary energy policy project is a proposal for what I call Urban Truck Ports, an idea I developed in 2011.
 At Truck Ports super aerodynamic long-haul trucks would swap trailers with electric urban trucks.

 Urban truck ports would:

 • Help drivers avoid congestion by enabling loads arriving in urban areas during congested periods to be held for off-peak delivery,

 • Improve fuel efficiency and safety by facilitating the transfer of trailers between tractors designed specifically for travel in urban or rural areas,

 • Spur innovation by enabling the use of new fuels and technologies by acting as a central hub for fuel and maintenance,